djhmateer/djhmateer.github.io/_posts/2020-12-14-xprogressive web app example.md

 npx pwa-asset-generator santa-claus.svg ./assets24 -i index-template.html -m manifest.json
     --opaque false --icon-only --favicon --type png --padding "0"

+# But I only want favicon-196.png to be transparent and with no padding so
-# overwrite 2 manifest icons and apple-icon-180.png with a background colour
+# overwrite 2 manifest icons and apple-icon-180.png with a background colour (gray)
 # have a default 10 padding so that phone icons have a border (which looks good)
 npx pwa-asset-generator santa-claus.svg ./assets24 -i index-template.html -m manifest.json --background "#696969"
 ```